Alexa Havins: Career

 On stage, Havins received credit in a production of Tennessee Williams' The Glass Menagerie, where she portrayed Laura, the painfully shy girl who has a troubled relationship with her aging mother.
 She also portrayed the lead role of 12-year-old tomboy Frankie Addams, in the stage version of Carson McCullers' 1946 novel The Member of the Wedding.
 Another project for Havins was the film Brooklyn Rules, a mob drama by Michael Corrente set in 1985 Brooklyn, which had a limited release on May 18, 2007, starring Alec Baldwin, Freddie Prinze, Jr., Mena Suvari and Scott Caan.
 Havins was later busy with filming in Keith Schwebel's low-budget indie flick titled Desert Fox.

 On September 4, 2007, it was confirmed by Soap Opera Digest that Havins would be leaving All My Children and that actress Amanda Baker would be taking over the role.
 Havins departed the show on October 8, 2007, to pursue other acting ventures.

 In 2008, Havins appeared in the film 27 Dresses, starring Katherine Heigl of Grey's Anatomy fame.
 Havins portrayed a bride.
 She also appeared in the film Old Dogs.

 In 2011, Havins joined John Barrowman, Eve Myles and Mekhi Phifer as part of the main cast for Torchwood's fourth series, Torchwood: Miracle Day, airing on BBC Worldwide and US premium television network Starz.
 She portrays character Esther Drummond, "an innocent, in a world of assassins, liars and zealots".
 She also filmed guest spots on CSI: NY and Grey's Anatomy.
-In July 2011 it was confirmed that Havins will return for several episodes of All My Children to be broadcast later in the year.
+In July 2011 it was confirmed that Havins would return for several episodes of All My Children to be broadcast later in the year.

+In September 2024, it was reported Havins had joined the cast of General Hospital in the role of Lulu Spencer.
+She made her episodic debut on November 19 of the same year.

 Personal life

 Havins is good friends with her former on-screen mother Bobbie Eakes.
 Since June 5, 2005, Havins has been married to her former All My Children co-star Justin Bruening.
 Bruening, who portrayed Jamie Martin, proposed to Havins following the taping of a scene where the character of Jamie proposes to Babe.
 After husband Bruening left All My Children, Havins exited as well shortly after and the couple moved to Los Angeles.
-On August 10, 2010, she and Bruening welcomed their first child, daughter Lexington Grace Bruening.
-Alexa and Justin also have two more children.
+Together, they have four children: three daughters and one son.